bezabu/bb-treasure-hunter/README.md

 ## Unfixed Bugs

 - moving a finger enough distance while pressing a button will register as leaving the button.
-- Hunter may have incorrect direction animation if certain unintuitive combinations of inputs are received.
+- Hunter may have incorrect direction animation if certain unintuitive combinations of inputs are received, but still moves in the correct direction.

 # Deployment